mongoid/mongoid-slug/README.md

 Currently, if you have an irregular association name, you **must** specify the `:inverse_of` option on the other side of the assocation.

+Embedded objects are automatically scoped by their parent.

 Indexes
 -------